Iowa Highway 5: Route description

 Iowa Highway 5 begins at the Missouri border southwest of Cincinnati.
 It passes through Cincinnati, then turns north to go through Centerville, where it intersects Iowa Highway 2.
-It continues north through Moravia and intersects U.S. Highway 34 in Albia.
+It continues north through Moravia and intersects U.S. Route 34 in Albia.
 Iowa 5 also intersects Iowa Highway 137 in Albia and turns northwest.
 It goes northwest through Lovilia and Hamilton before intersecting Iowa Highway 92 in Knoxville.

 Iowa 5 and Iowa 92 then become a freeway bypass of Knoxville, bypassing Knoxville on its south side, intersecting Iowa Highway 14 on the bypass.
 After the bypass, Iowa 5 and Iowa 92 become an expressway.
 Iowa 5 then separates from Iowa 92 near Pleasantville.
 Iowa 5 then turns north, bypasses Pleasantville, and intersects Iowa Highway 316 northwest of Pleasantville.
-Iowa 5 continues northwest past Hartford and Carlisle, then intersects U.S. Highway 65.
-Iowa 5 then goes west as a freeway with U.S. 65 to an interchange with U.S. Highway 69, where U.S. 65 separates in Des Moines.
+Iowa 5 continues northwest past Hartford and Carlisle, then intersects U.S. Route 65.
+Iowa 5 then goes west as a freeway with U.S. 65 to an interchange with U.S. Route 69, where U.S. 65 separates in Des Moines.
 Iowa 5 then continues west as a southeastern freeway bypass of Des Moines, intersecting Iowa Highway 28 at Norwalk and ends in West Des Moines at Interstate 35.